storacha/docs/src/pages/Storacha-AI.md

 ---
-title: Storacha AI
+title: Storacha Powering AI
 ---

 # Welcome to Storacha's AI Solution: the hard drive for your robot brain!

 Use Storacha to store your LLM, RAG knowledge fragments, agent state, outputs and all the rest in a decentralized network of storage nodes.

 We recommend taking a look at [Quickstart Guide](https://docs.storacha.network/quickstart/) as you dive in.
-To make your experience even easier, we are working on multiple integrations.
-You can find the available ones below:
+To make your experience even easier, we are working on integrations with ElizaOS and Lit Protocol.

 ## ElizaOS